First Aid Treatment for Cuts and Grazes

 Your main aim is to stop the wound becoming infected, so cleaning the area thoroughly is important.

 Infected wounds are often very red, swollen, painful and may have pus.
-As the infection develops you may develop a fever.
+As the infection develops the victim may develop a fever.
 If you see any of these signs you should seek medical advice urgently.
 The photo below shows an example of an infected wound.

 One of the infection risks in any open wound is Tetanus.
-Tetanus is caused by Clostridium tetani, a bacteria which lives in soil which can lead to muscle spasms, fever and sweating.
-There is a vaccine course available so make sure you’ve had all your jabs.
+Tetanus is a rare infection caused by Clostridium tetani, a bacteria which lives in soil which can lead to muscle spasms, fever and sweating.
+There is an effective vaccine available for Tetanus, however not everyone has necessarily been vaccinated.

-If you’re unsure about anything, always seek medical advice from a medical professional.
+If you’re unsure about a wound, always seek medical advice from a medical professional.